cluder/processing-examples/README.md

 # example-processing-intellij
-A simple starter project using the processing java library and IntelliJ
+A simple starter project using the [Processing java library](https://processing.org/) and IntelliJ

 In IntelliJ: